What is the main gold stock?

 Gold stocks have finally jumped to a new US$ high, surpassing its 2011 peak.
 Can the gold stocks run continue?
 Is it time to take profit on gold stocks?
 How many gold sotcks should you buy now and in what form.
 In this article we answer these questions about gold stocks and more.

 Under the Radar Report has had long-term success from the likes of two gold stocks.
-To find out which gold stocks these are, please sign up for a 14 day free trial here.
 In fact, one of these gold stocks is one of our best performers, having increased more than 13 fold since we first tipped it.

 How can I invest in gold stocks in Australia?